jackSeigerman/Comp-241-Notes/src/scratch.md

 4. if/else: take the larger of the condition
 5. logarithm: runtime is cut by some fraction at each iteration
    1. binary search

+*

+Kinds of analysis

+1. worst case
+   1. max time on any input
+2. avergae case
+    1. expected time over all input of size n or the avergae case for big O
+    2. we need to know expected inputs and make assumptions on what the data looks like
+3. best case
+    1. the fastest possible big O

+List ADt contiued
+1. array list
+2. linked list
+   1. operations:
+      1. insert an item in beggining or middle or end.
+      2. remove an item in beggining or middle or end.
+      3. search for specific item
+      4. itterate
+      5. get size

+Array lists have random acess to all the elements (chunk of memory)

+(random acess means you can retreive or change any item in the list in constant time)

+Linked list do not

+in a linked list we cant skip to any item in the list we want to

+Different types of linked lists:
+1. singly Linked List
+   1. nodes with pointers to next node
+2. doubly Linked List
+   1. nodes with pointers to next node and previous node
+3. circular linked list
+   1. there are different shapes linked list can be like a circle where last node points to first

+shape on how the nodes are connected like a circle you can have special pointers/ refrences to keep around to acess the list